MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

 [Reference](/javascript/api/@microsoft/teams-js/authentication)

-Namespace to interact with the authentication-specific part of the library.
+Namespace to interact with the authentication-related part of the library.
 This module is used for starting or completing authentication flows.

 <br />
 <table border>